Gabriel Katopodis

+Since 2023, he has served as Minister of Public Works of Buenos Aires Province, under Governor Axel Kicillof.

 Early life and education

 Gabriel Katopodis was born in 1967 in the uptown Buenos Aires neighborhood of Belgrano to a family of Greek background.
 He studied law at the University of Buenos Aires and became involved in political activism through his work in poor neighbourhoods of the Buenos Aires Province.

-He counts with a postgraduate degree on public management from FLACSO and a master's degree on public administration from the University of Buenos Aires School of Economics.
+He has a postgraduate degree in public management from FLACSO and a master's degree in public administration from the University of Buenos Aires School of Economics.

 Political career

 Katopodis's public service career began in 2003, during the presidency of Néstor Kirchner, when he worked in the Ministry of Social Development.
 From 2005 to 2008 he was Undersecretary of Operation Co-ordination in the provincial Ministry of Social Development of Buenos Aires Province under Governor Felipe Solá.

 In 2007 he ran for the mayoralty of General San Martín, losing in the primaries against incumbent mayor Ricardo Ivoskus.

 Intendencia of General San Martín

 In 2011, Katopodis ran for the mayoralty of San Martín for a second time, this time against Daniel Ivoskus, the incumbent mayor's son.
 Katopodis won in an upset victory by just 7 percentage points.
 He ran under the Frente Social ticket, aligning himself to the ruling Front for Victory.

 Katopodis was re-elected for a second term in 2015, this time beating former mayor Ricardo Ivoskus.
 Noteworthy achievements of his second term in the mayoralty include the inauguration of a municipality-run safe space for women fleeing gender-based violence in 2018, and the inauguration of the Metrobus North Line on Route 8 in 2019.

 In 2019 he ran for a third term, this time on the Frente de Todos ticket, and was elected with 54.85% of the popular vote, becoming the most voted mayor in the history of General San Martín.